10 Ways Your Body Changes When You Start Drinking Enough Water

 Ever find yourself eyeing the ice cream in your fridge late at night or taking a sampling of your kid’s Goldfish, even though you know better?
 Instead of thinking you have hunger pains, reconsider that you’re simply thirsty.
 Dr. Navarro says that, more often than not, people mistake hunger for thirst, and that if you downed some water instead of those junk foods, you would feel just as full.
 “Proper hydration can serve as an appetite suppressant and help with weight loss or weight management,” he notes.

 Though there’s no magical number of times you should move your bowels, it’s definitely true that your bowel movements can offer real insight into your health.
 And if you struggle with consistency and often feel bloated or uncomfortable, you probably need to chug that water bottle ASAP.
 “People who drink enough water usually have regular bowel movements.
 Hard bowel movements or constipation can be a sign that you aren’t getting enough water,” Dr. Navarro says.
 Also consider these other reasons you’re constipated.

-We’re always looking for simple ways to cut calories, right?
 A 2016 study involving more than 18,000 adults from the University of Illinois found that when people increased their daily water intake by one to three cups (on top of the four they drank on average), they ate less: Their food intake dropped by as much as 205 calories a day.
-In other words, drink a couple more glasses of water each day and you could shed two pounds a month—no dieting or extra time at the gym required!

 You’ll run cooler